-Prior to the welding process, material is blended to match the wall type and mixed with alum oxide and silicon metal.
+Prior to the welding process, material is blended to match the wall type and mixed with aluminum oxide and silicon metal.
 This material is then blown in on our patented equipment with a stream of oxygen.
 The silicon metal is then heated to ~5000°F and fuses the wall back together.
 This unique process requires no welding rod, producing a reaction similar to that of welder’s torch.

 Ceramic Welding Benefits